 A café by designer Henrik Vibskov.
 Full of colour and a great coffee.
 I even got the pleasure of meeting the man himself.
 I strolled through windy Christianshavn to stop by and it was worth it.

 Superkilen is a public park in the Nørrebro district.
-Designed by the arts group Superflex with the collaboration of Bjarke Ingels Group and Topotek1, a German landscape architecture firm, the park is intended to celebrate diversity.
+Designed by the arts group Superflex, with the collaboration of Bjarke Ingels Group and Topotek1, a German landscape architecture firm, the park is intended to celebrate diversity.
 Filled with objects from around the globe, it is designed as a kind of world exposition for the local inhabitants, covering over 60 nationalities, who have been able to contribute their own ideas and artefacts to the project.

 The Round Tower

 Located in the middle of the city, The Round Tower is just as the name suggests.
 You walk alllll the way around until you get to the top and overlook the whole of Copenhagen.
-There's a little gallery too that you can peruse but my favourite bit was the windy path.
+There's a little gallery too that you can peruse but my favourite bit was the winding path.

 Palmehuset, Botanisk Have